 AESOP is a student-run outdoor orientation program that takes place during the orientation program in the first week of September.
 These trips, adventures, excursions, and voyages allow you to take a breather within Orientation and spend time exploring outdoor opportunities away from campus with a small group of new student peers.
 AESOP offers four-day trips that are led by current students from all class years.

 There is no better way to get to know your new home than to spend some time outside in the area and have some fun!
-From the White Mountains to the Moose River, AESOP offers a variety of trips that get you out in Maine, New Hampshire, and even just into Canada for the last few days of summer.
-You can backpack on the Appalachian Trail, float on the Saco River, pass the time “Chillin'” in Acadia, or even surf or sail along Maine’s famous coastline.
+From the White Mountains to Baxter State Park, AESOP offers a variety of trips that get you out in Maine, New Hampshire, and even just into Canada for the last few days of summer.
+You can backpack on the Appalachian Trail, float on the Saco River, pass the time “Chillin'” in Acadia, or even surf along Maine’s famous coastline.
 There are trips for all levels of experience, from the “never held a paddle or climbed a mountain before” to advanced “paddled many a rapid and summit-ed many a peak” levels (note: all Base Camping and Community Service trips simply require an advanced level of enthusiasm.)
 Many of our leaders participated in AESOP as first-year students and have come back to share their good times with you.

 Take a look through this website and see what sparks you interest, then be sure to head over the Garnet Gateway and fill out your application when it becomes available.
 We hope you can find something of interest; there is more variety than ever this year – our great group of leaders have put together some fantastic trips and are all very excited about this year’s adventures.